Therapy for the Highly Sensitive Person in San Antonio

 -

-In my practice, I help untangle the two, so you can feel safer and more at home in your own mind and body.
+In my practice, I help untangle the two, so you can feel better connected and more at home in your own mind and body.

 -

-Although some traits can look similar, they’re different.
-ADHD is a neurodevelopmental condition that affects attention, impulsivity, and sometimes hyperactivity.
-Being a Highly Sensitive Person means your nervous system processes sensory input and emotions more deeply - but you can have both.
+Although some characteristics can look similar, they’re different.
+ADHD is a neurodevelopmental disorder that affects attention, impulsivity, and sometimes hyperactivity.
+Being a Highly Sensitive Person means your nervous system processes sensory input and emotions more deeply - but you can also have both occurring.

 If you’re unsure, therapy can help you explore what’s really going on underneath the overwhelm.